There are three ways you can vote in an election:

 - by Proxy (Someone else can vote on your behalf).

 If you are registered to vote, around 4 weeks before an election you should receive a poll card to your address.
 This will tell you where to vote and the hours your polling station will be open.

-- On arrival at your polling station the Presiding Officer will ask you to state your name and address.
-Providing you are eligible to vote at that election, they will then issue you with a ballot paper.
+- On arriving, the Presiding Officer will ask you to state your name and address.
+If you are eligible to vote, they will then issue you with a ballot paper.

 - When you are happy with your vote, fold the ballot paper and put it into the ballot box.